markets/awesome-ruby/README.md

 * [Camping](http://camping.io) - A web microframework which consistently stays at less than 4kB of code.
 * [Cuba](http://cuba.is) - A microframework for web development.
+* [Hobbit](https://github.com/patriciomacadden/hobbit) - A minimalistic microframework built on top of Rack.
 * [Lotus](http://lotusrb.org) - It aims to bring back Object Oriented Programming to web development, leveraging on a stable API, a minimal DSL, and plain objects.
 * [Padrino](http://www.padrinorb.com) - A full-stack ruby framework built upon Sinatra.
 * [Pakyow](http://pakyow.com/) - A framework for building modern web-apps in Ruby.
 It helps you build working software faster with a development process that remains friendly to both designers and developers.